 Berwick-upon-Tweed Barracks and Main Guard, to give this place one of its official names (Ravensdowne Barracks is the other) stands on the eastern side of the walled town of Berwick-upon-Tweed, just inside the line of the massive Elizabethan fortifications erected here between 1558 and 1570.
 There is a pay and display parking available close by.
-If you are considering visiting, it is worth checking the opening times (link below right) first.
+If you are considering visiting, it is worth checking the opening times linked from this page first.

 Berwick-upon-Tweed has a history of conflict and military occupation second to none within these islands.
 It changed hands between England and Scotland no fewer than 14 times in the two centuries up to 1482, at which point it became permanently English.
 This history suggests that the enormous effort expended on building a castle and town walls in the medieval period actually did surprisingly little to deter invading armies from either the north or south, depending on who was in possession at the time.

 When Queen Elizabeth I came to power she took what were regarded as the necessary steps to ensure that England's control of Berwick-upon-Tweed would never again be challenged.
 The result was the most expensive building project of her reign: state of the art artillery defences surrounding two thirds of the medieval area of the town.
 They were never fully completed as originally planned, but were still sufficiently impressive to achieve the desired result, and they remain hugely impressive today.

 The 1715 Jacobite Uprising intended to put the Stuart dynasty back on the thrones of England, Scotland and Ireland began in Scotland.
 The age in which Scotland and England might go to war over territory was long gone, but it was obvious that Berwick-upon-Tweed guarded the eastern approach to England by any future Jacobite uprising starting north of the border, and it therefore remained of considerable military importance.